 Failure is accepted, and employees can feel comfortable trying new things that will help move that mission forward.

-Pro Tip To Become A Visionary Leader
+Pro Tips To Become A Visionary Leader

-- When you’re about to start a new task, ask yourself if it will help you reach your one goal.
+- When you’re about to start a new task, ask yourself if it will help you reach your goals.

 This leadership style, like its name suggests, is all about coaching employees to get better at what they do.